ONE TUNNEL - MANY ADVANTAGES

-• The existing line is operating at full capacity and is no longer really suitable for modern freight transport due to its steep gradients and winding route
+The existing line over the Brenner Pass is operating at its maximum capacity and is no longer really suitable for modern freight transport due to its steep gradients and winding route.

-• The new flat railway line will allow longer and heavier trains
+• The new low-gradient railway through the BBT allows for longer and heavier trains

 MINUTES